aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 brought back to the Facilitator’s institution and applied in their own work and facilitation.
-In addition to meeting and learning from others, conferences provide  many opportunities for sharing a Facilitator’s own experiences and research either by submitting a poster or presentation abstract or by contributing to an organizational presence if, for example, the Facilitator’s institution has  an exhibition booth.
+In addition to meeting and learning from others, conferences provide  many opportunities for sharing a Facilitator’s own experiences and research either by submitting a poster, presentation abstract, or by contributing to an organizational presence if, for example, the Facilitator’s institution has  an exhibition booth.

 Attending conference presentations is a good way to learn and improve